wellcomecollection/docs/rfcs/054-id-resolver/README.md

 The Concepts Pipeline Ingestor(s) should, where available, store the official types (maybe translated to our types) and compositions of each Concept in the authoritative-concepts index.

-The Concepts API should have a resource that can be called with one or more authoritative identifiers, and returns that information from the authoritative index.
+The Concepts API should have a service that can be called with one or more authoritative identifiers, and returns that information from the authoritative index.
 This may be a separate private/internal API instance.

 The Sierra Transformer should stop guessing whether to use LCNames or LCSubjects, and instead use a new scheme, "LC".